tanerizawa/diary/README.md

 The backend includes a small "toolbox" of communication techniques used by the AI assistant.
 Each technique is defined in `CommunicationTechnique` and mapped to a short instruction in `conversation_planner.TOOLBOX`.
-The planner chooses one technique for each reply (for example *Reflecting* or *Summarizing*).
+The planner chooses one technique for each reply (for example *Reflecting*, *Summarizing* or the new *Neutral acknowledgement* technique).
 To add new techniques, extend this enum and dictionary.